Sikorsky S-35

 The Sikorsky S-35 was an American triple-engined sesquiplane transport later modified to use three-engines.
 It was designed and built by the Sikorsky Manufacturing Company for an attempt by René Fonck on a non-stop Atlantic crossing for the Orteig Prize.
 It was destroyed in the attempt.

 Design and development

 The S-35 was designed as a twin-engined transport with a 1,000 mi range.
 During 1926 René Fonck, a French First World War fighter ace, was looking for a multi-engine aircraft to enter a competition to be the first to fly non-stop from New York to Paris.
 Raymond Orteig offered a prize of $25,000.
 Fonck had Sikorsky redesign the aircraft with three engines.

+The S-35 was a sesquiplane with a fixed tail-skid landing gear.
+It was modified to take three 425 hp Gnome-Rhône Jupiter 9A radial engines and fitted with jettisonable auxiliary landing gear directly under the fuselage to support its weight at takeoff.

+Fuel was carried in tanks in the upper wing leading edge, the engine nacelles, and the fuselage.
+Fuel was pumped up to the wing tanks from which it fed the engines under gravity.
+The wing tanks alone gave four hours flight time.

+As it was designed for passenger and transport use, the cabin behind the cockpit (described as "exceptionally large and roomy") was 4 ft wide by 6 ft high and 15 ft 6 in long accessed by a door at the rear.